 The best way to go is always prevention.
 Learn before learning from your own mistakes.
 It’s better that way.
 You save time from dealing with suspensions.
 Rather, you can allot that effort in boosting your sales.

 To avoid the risk of getting your account suspended, always monitor your account’s health page.
 Be proactive in addressing the points where you’re lacking.
-To get a professional opinion, Seller Care can provide you with Risk Assessment Service and Suspension Prevention Service.
+To get a professional opinion, Seller Care can provide you with Risk Assessment Services and Suspension Prevention Services.

 If your account has red flags such as notices and warnings, address them immediately.
 Address the notices by providing solutions and notating them to your Seller Performance account.
 The notations you made will prevent the suspension of your account or will at least fasten the reinstatement of your account.